sbogucki12/workoutdata/README.md

 # Progress...

+## December 20, 2022:

+* Set up some basic HTML pages for the UI

 ## December 19, 2022:

 * The UI now fetches data from the cloud database via (development) Web API